 Memorial to Sir Robert Kemp, 2nd Bart. and his two wives, Mary Kerridge and Mary Sone of Ubbeston, in Gissing Church.

-Below are family owned portraits of Mary Kerridge when aged 6 and Dame Mary Sone both by kind permission of a family descendant and a list of Ubbeston Kemps buried in the vault in Gissing Church.
+Above are family owned portraits of Mary Kerridge when aged 6 and Dame Mary Sone both by kind permission of a family descendant and below a list of Ubbeston Kemps buried in the vault in Gissing Church.